 Mission, Value Statements and History

-AMDA – Dedicated to Long Term Care Medicine (AMDA), the professional association of medical directors, attending physicians, and others practicing in the long term care continuum, is dedicated to excellence in patient care and provides education, advocacy, information, and professional development to promote the delivery of quality long term care medicine.
+AMDA – The Society for Post-Acute and Long-Term Care Medicine is dedicated to excellence in patient care and provides education, advocacy, information and professional development to promote the delivery of quality post-acute and long-term care medicine.

 AMDA is a democratic organization governed by a Board of Directors that is elected by a House of Delegates, with delegates from 43 state chapters.
 In 1992, AMDA joined the House of Delegates of both the American Medical Association and the American Society of Internal Medicine and was recognized as a specialty society of these organizations.

 Although the association's name reveals its origins, the reality is that AMDA has always served the interests of both medical directors and attending physicians.
 Because the vast majority of medical directors also serve as attending physicians, their issues have been inextricably woven into all of the association's activities.

 To learn more about the 2013-2016 Strategic Plan, click here.

 Approved by the AMDA Board of Directors, March 23, 2011